pekwm/pekwm/doc/pekwm_panel.md

 #### Widget: ClientList

-Display a list of clients on the current workspace together with the client icon if _NET_WM_ICON is set.
+Display a list of clients on the current workspace together with an icon, read from the `_NET_WM_ICON` property, if one is set.

 Widget configuration:

 ```
-ClientList {
+ClientList = "separator" {
   Size = "*"
 }
 ```

+* Separator, if set in the argument list, a separator is drawn in-between clients in the list of clients.

 #### Widget: Systray